Pseudo-Plutarch: Works

-These works date to slightly later than Plutarch, but almost all of them date to Late Antiquity (3rd to 4th century AD).
-D. Blank has recently shown that Pro Nobilitate was written by Arnoul Le Ferron (Arnoldus Ferronus) and first published in 1556.
+These works date to slightly later than Plutarch, but almost all of them date to late antiquity (3rd to 4th century AD).
 One pseudepigraphal philosophical work, De Fato (On Fate; included in editions of Plutarch's Moralia), is thought to be a 2nd-century Middle Platonic work.

 Stromateis (Στρωματεῖς, "Patchwork"), an important source for pre-Socratic philosophy, is also falsely ascribed to Plutarch.

-Some works ascribed to Plutarch are likely of medieval origin, such as the "Letter to Trajan."
+Some works ascribed to Plutarch are likely of medieval origin, such as the "Letter to Trajan".
+David Blank has recently (2011) shown that Pro Nobilitate was written by Arnoul Le Ferron (Arnoldus Ferronus) and first published in 1556.